ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 1. What is DevOps?
 The interviewer wants to know if you "get DevOps".
 Focus on why DevOps is more of a practice and cultural mindset instead of titles.

 1. What is SRE?
-Software Reliability Engineering can be seen, [per Google's words][5]:
+Software Reliability Engineering is kind of defined as:

     > One could view DevOps as a generalization of several core SRE principles to
     > a wider range of organizations, management structures, and personnel.
 One
     > could equivalently view SRE as a specific implementation of DevOps with some
     > idiosyncratic extensions.

+   Per [Google's own book on the matter][5].

 1. What's the difference between DevOps and SREs?
 Per the previous question, but paraphrasing here, I think of SRE as an implementation of DevOps practices done